 In 2004, he co-founded the interfaith coalition End Poverty Durham, the mission of which is to support existing anti-poverty efforts and promote other initiatives that address the underlying causes of poverty.
 End Poverty Durham sponsored a 2013 faith summit on Child Poverty, and is sponsoring the March 2019 Faith Summit on Racism and Child Poverty.
 This summit seeks to remove racialized policy barriers that impact Durham children in poverty.

 Rev. Williams, a native of Aberdeen, NC, is happily married to Jan Williams, clinical social worker, founder of Healthy Families Durham and One World Market on 9th Street.
 He is also the proud father of daughter Jenna, MSW clinical social worker and music therapist at El Futuro, a Latino mental health center in Durham, and son Mark, a graduate of New England Conservatory of Music in Boston, and opera singer (tenor) in Germany.
+In addition, his daughter Jenna is married to Chris Horgan, Physician’s Assistant at Lincoln Community Health.
 A tenor himself, Rev. Williams is a member of Bloomsbury, a folk singing group.
 He has sung in various local choruses, and he has been known to sing in the middle of his Sunday sermon.